 Our Next Meeting

 The Trust is governed by a 12-member Board of Directors.
-The five regional districts in the Basin and Ktunaxa Nation Council each nominate a minimum of one and a maximum of four directors, and the Province of BC nominates the remaining six directors.
+The five regional districts in the Basin and the Ktunaxa Nation Council each nominate a director, and the Province of BC nominates the remaining six directors.
 The Lieutenant Governor in Council makes all final appointments to the Board.
 All directors must reside in the Basin.

 These are committees whose permanent existence is of fundamental importance to the ongoing effective governance of the Trust.